 You have chosen the right choice to host your website, Bluehost is one of the most trusted and cheapest web hosting providers.
 However, newbies find thousand of fake Bluehost WordPress reviews, and that’s a risk.
 The company is good, but not that level that people are talking about.
-I’ve used Inmotion Hosting, and they’re better, faster, more reliable, and with amazing features and SSD servers.
+I’ve used other web hosts, and they’re better, faster, more reliable, and with amazing features and SSD servers.

 Bluehost WordPress install tutorial

 After getting your Bluehost WordPress hosting, you can start installing the software.
 So, log into your account, If you don’t have it yet, sign up now and get a free domain name, and a discount with unlimited disk space, and unlimited bandwidth.
 You can host as many websites as you want.
 Then, log into the hosting account and click on the WordPress logo, or icon, as the below screenshot.

 Now, you get an intermediate page, that’s the Mojo Marketplace used by Bluehost.
 They work together to offer one place for everything needed like themes, and plugins, It looks like this.